Spatiotemporal bursting in simulated cultures of cortical neurons: Analysis

 \subsection{Burst Origins and Endogenously Active Neurons}

 All activity within these networks was driven by the endogenously active neurons; as described by \citet{kawasaki_simple_2014}, these were excitatory neurons with lowered spiking thresholds, thus capable of producing spikes solely due to their inherent noise currents.
+It is therefore reasonable to posit that bursts might be more likely to be triggered in regions where there is greater excitatory drive from these cells.

-Each $10 \times 10$ tile established a regular pattern for the location of these neurons, which was done to avoid the inevitable spatial clustering that would have resulted if they were randomly distributed with independent probability.
+To test this hypothesis, we examined the correlation between burst origin location and local excitatory drive.
+Each $10 \times 10$ tile established a regular pattern for the location of endogenously active neurons, which was done to avoid the inevitable spatial clustering that would have resulted if they were randomly distributed with independent probability.
 In these simulations, 10\% of neurons (1000 out of the 10,000 total) were endogenously active.
 Each of these neurons was assigned a lowered threshold chosen randomly from a uniform distribution over a range that produced biologically realistic spiking rates.

-The average spiking rate of an endogenously active neuron was therefore related to its lowered spiking threshold, and so the difference between this threshold and that of non-endogenously-active cells is a proxy for this average rate \emph{in the absence of synaptic input}.
+The average spiking rate of an endogenously active neuron was therefore related to its lowered spiking threshold, and so the difference between this threshold and that of non-endogenously-active cells is a proxy for this average rate, and therefore its contribution to excitatory drive, \emph{in the absence of synaptic input}.
 We then related this location-based endogenous drive for the network with burst origin location by averaging the lowered thresholds of the endogenously active neurons within each $10 \times 10$ tile and plotting that as an image with the burst origins overlaid.
 We also computed Spearman's $\rho$ and corresponding $p$ for each simulation between number of origins in each tile and average threshold reduction for each tile.